-The UE initiates the request for a PDU session establishment/modification.
+1. The UE initiates the request for a PDU session establishment/modification.
 The identifier for the MBS application is included.
 The request is forwarded to the (MB-)SMF through the control plane.

-Note: Multicast session join operation via UP may be supported based on the conclusion from SA2.
+NOTE: Multicast session join operation via UP is out of scope of this document.

-If the (MB-)SMF does not have the subscription data already, the (MB-)SMF sends a request for the subscription data to the UDM/UDR.
+2. If the (MB-)SMF does not have the subscription data already, the (MB-)SMF sends a request for the subscription data to the UDM/UDR.